-As of August 2024, Trinity (book one) has been published, and Destiny (book two) is at the publishers being prepared for publication in spring 2025.
-I have completed drafts of books three to seven.
-I’ve also written about half of what will be book nine or ten (I got a bit ahead of myself at one point, but I just went with the flow).
+As of November 2025, Trinity (book one) and Destiny (book two) have been published, and Journey (book three) will be going to the publishers soon.
+I have completed drafts of books four to seven, and have written a significant proportion of books eight to ten (I got a bit ahead of myself at one point, but I just went with the flow).

-Well, I’ve written or co-written over twenty plain English tax guides, but that’s probably not what you mean.
+Well, I’ve written or co-written over twenty plain English tax guides, but that’s probably not what you're interested in.
 Over the years, I’ve written hundreds of poems and, more recently, I've written a few short stories.
 You can find some of these by following the links on the Writing Page, including one that's now decided it wants to be the first chapter of a novel instead (Reborn).

 Ben Carlton isn’t much like the man I really am, he’s more the man I once thought I was supposed to be.
-As for Mortimer, he’s a lot of fun to write and a good way to indulge the darker side of my imagination.
-There are odd little shades of me in there, which I think some people might recognise, but, by and large, I’m glad to say we are very different!
+As for Mortimer/Mamboja, he’s a lot of fun to write, and a fantastic way to indulge the darker side of my imagination.
+There are odd little shades of me in there, which some people might recognise, but, by and large, I’m glad to say we are very different!

 But all Susan’s incarnations have admirable qualities.
-Sarah has a lovely sense of humour; Serwaah finds phenomenal inner strength; Sally hangs onto her dignity in the face of everything that’s thrown at her; Susan proves herself a worthier adversary than Mortimer bargained for; and Shebana is already questioning the very nature of our existence at an early age.
+Sarah has a lovely sense of humour; Serwaah finds phenomenal inner strength; Sally hangs onto her dignity in the face of everything that’s thrown at her; Susan proves herself a worthier adversary than Mortimer bargained for; and Shebana is already questioning the very nature of our existence at an early age (and a long time ago).

 Well, oddly, it isn’t Mortimer.
 He’s the sort of villain you love to hate.
 While he’s incredibly evil, completely without morality, he’s also polite, charming, and sophisticated.
 He will murder you with style!